Read This First

 Prompt 1: What are the ways a believer in Christianity might explain or explain away the following apparent logical contradiction?

-The section turns on Ways a Believer in Christianity Might Address the Apparent Logical Contradiction, Hypostatic Union, and Sinlessness of Jesus.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Ways a Believer in Christianity Might Address the Apparent Logical Contradiction, Hypostatic Union, and Sinlessness of Jesus in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Ways a Believer in Christianity Might Address the Apparent Logical Contradiction distinct from Hypostatic Union.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Ways a Believer in Christianity Might Address the Apparent Logical Contradiction distinct from Hypostatic Union.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Two Natures, One Person